 - pain during sex

-- changes to your periods, such as spots of blood before your period is due, irregular bleeding or heavy periods
+- changes to your periods, such as heavy bleeding

 - extreme tiredness

-Endometriosis on your bowel can cause swelling in your lower abdomen or pain when you have a bowel movement.
-You may also have blood in your faeces during a period.
-If you have endometriosis on your bladder, it can cause pain when you urinate.
-Some women find that their symptoms go away without any treatment, but for most women the condition will continue to cause problems.
+Less commonly, endometriosis on your bowel can cause pain when you have a bowel movement.
+You may also have blood in your faeces during your period.
+If you have endometriosis on your bladder, it can cause pain when you pass urine.

 Symptoms of endometriosis usually get better or disappear after the menopause.